 Artemis provides ultrafast, synchronised laser pulses which can be configured flexibly either to generate XUV or as pump and probe pulses spanning the UV to far infrared.
 The core of the facility is a 30 fs, 1 kHz Ti:Sapphire CPA system operating at 780 nm (a heavily customised and modified RedDragon from KMLabs).
-A recent upgrade to the second amplifier stage has increased the maximum output power to >13 W. The laser has been recently upgraded with an additional amplifier, to produce two output beams, each with 8 mJ pulses.
+The laser has been recently upgraded with an additional amplifier, to produce two output beams, each with 8 mJ pulses.
 These are compressed in two separate grating compressors, allowing us to optimise pulse durations of pump and probe beams independently.
 We run the laser continuously, 24 hours a day, for periods of up to three weeks at a time, to enable us to carry out long data acquisition series and to maximise the science output of the facility.

 Tuneable pulses spanning the spectral range from 235 nm to 15 microns are provided by an optical parametric amplifier (HE-Topas from Light Conversion).
 This is pumped with up to 8 mJ of the output from the laser system.
 At 1300 nm, we have achieved pulse energies of up to 1 mJ with a 40 fs pulse duration, enabling focused intensities exceeding 1014 Wcm-2 .